 An SMB advisory board is simply a group of experts who provide non-binding advice to the business owner and management.

-With its major advantage being that it increases the chance of business success.
+The major advantage is that it increases the chance of business success.

 The advisory board is more informal than the board of directors.
-Giving it greater flexibility in structure and management.
+Which provides for greater flexibility in structure and management.

 Small business entrepreneurs may not want to dilute the control of their business by establishing a board of directors with formal responsibilities and authorities.
 So, an advisory board may be a more suitable solution.
-Providing access to high-quality independent advice and access to industry networks.
+Still providing the business with access to high-quality independent advice and access to industry networks.

 More and more SMB owners are recognising the significant advantages of having an Advisory Board.
 Getting the benefits from the knowledge of others, without the expense or formality of a board of directors.

-The function of an advisory board is to offer specialist knowledge and advice to the business.
+The function of these boards is to offer specialist knowledge and advice to the business.
 In any area from marketing to human resources to influencing the direction of regulators.

 Meeting monthly the board can provide strategic direction, operational advice and accountability.